Gross polluters and vehicles' emissions reduction: Supplementary Information

+We also look at the average sampling rate when applying the filtering and its trend when increasing $\theta$.
+In Supplementary Figure \ref{fig:exp_sampling_rate}d, we show the average sampling rate of the points after the filtering step in the three cities for $\theta$ in $[1, 300]$ seconds.
+When $\theta = 120$ seconds, we reach an average sample rate equal to $76.8$, $58.3$, and $75.8$ seconds in Rome, London, and Florence.
+Although this seems counterintuitive, note that $\theta$ is an upper bound to the maximum time interval between a trajectory's two consecutive points: for a specific value of $\theta = \theta'$ we obtain, after the filtering, trajectories in which the points are distant no more than $\theta'$ seconds and, thus, on average, less than $\theta'$ seconds.

-The sampling rate of the trajectory points (i.e., the mean time interval between consecutive points forming a trajectory) in our data is smaller for London (around one point every minute on average) than for Rome and Florence (around one point every 4 minutes on average), we retain only the sub-trajectories composed by consecutive points in an interval of 120 seconds before computing speed and acceleration.
-Thus, after this preprocessing step, London's sampling rate results higher than the one of the other two cities.
-Thus, after the estimation of the emissions, we perform a sub-sampling of London's data, filtering out points so that the final mean sampling rate per trajectory is similar to that of Rome and Florence (Table \ref{tab:traj}).
-However, one can argue that, still, both London's number of trips per vehicle and number of points per trajectory ($\sim88$ and $\sim9.9$, respectively) are considerably bigger than the Roman ($\sim20$ and $\sim4.7$, respectively) and Florentine ($\sim7$ and $\sim2.3$, respectively) ones.
-As the empirical Complementary Cumulative Distribution Functions of the data show (Figures \ref{fig:ccdf_vehicle} and \ref{fig:ccdf_road}), this fact does not influence the shape of the distributions, that is reasonably similar across the three cities.
+After this filtering process, one can argue that, still, both London's number of trajectories per vehicle and number of points per trajectory ($\approx86$ and $\approx13$, respectively) are considerably bigger than the Roman ($\approx24$ and $\approx9$, respectively) and Florentine ($\approx8$ and $\approx6$, respectively) ones.
+As the empirical Complementary Cumulative Distribution Functions (CCDF) of the data show (Supplementary Figures \ref{fig:ccdf_vehicle} and \ref{fig:ccdf_road}), this fact does not influence the shape of the distributions, which is reasonably similar across the three cities.